shokes/Davido-fan-site/README.md

 # Davido - fan site of the global superstar.

-putting the basic knowledge i have in typescript into use, Would also be using this project to learn about framer motion.
+putting the basic knowledge i have in typescript and framer motion into use, Would also be using this project to learn about framer motion.
 This project will most likely not be deployed so you would have to run locally to view.